GenesisKernel/genesis-front/README.md

 ### Questions?

-Feel free to contact us if you experience any kind of problems while using Genesis: hello@genesis.space
+Feel free to contact us if you experience any kind of problems while using Apla: hello@apla.io